What Are The Best Jobs You Can Get with An MBA?

 United States

-• MBA hotbed with top firms and schools (Harvard, Stanford, Wharton).
+• hotbed with top firms and schools (Harvard, Stanford, Wharton).

 • High salaries; but H1-B visa rules are a factor for international students.